Understanding Different Types of Robotic Floor Cleaners

 Step 2: Understand the Types

-- Robot Vacuums: These are designed to handle dust and debris with powerful suction.
+ot Vacuums: These are designed to handle dust and debris with powerful suction.
 The Ecovacs DEEBOT N79S is an affordable option with app control and Alexa compatibility.

 - Robot Mops: Ideal for hard floors, these machines focus on wet cleaning.
 They typically follow a vacuum cycle for best results.

-- Hybrid Robotic Cleaners: Combining vacuuming and mopping, such as the Roborock S6 Pure, these models offer the best of both worlds, equipped with precision navigation and mopping functionality.
+- Hybrid Robotic Cleaners: Combining vacuuming and mopping, such as the Roborock S6 Pure these models offer the best of both worlds, equipped with precision navigation and mopping functionality.

 Step 3: Evaluate Features